victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Two points to emphasize there:
  - It's a good idea to take enough data for the validation part (here we took a 70/30 ratio).
- - The shuffle part help to reduce spatial bias in train/validation sets.
+ - The shuffle step help to reduce spatial bias in train/validation sets.

 Train